antoniszczepanik/toygrad/README.md

 # Toygrad

-A minimalistic MLP neural net library implemented in ~350 lines of code using only Numpy, putting emphasise on code readability and extendibility.
+A minimal MLP neural net library implemented in ~350 lines of code using only Numpy, putting emphasise on code readability and extendibility.

 This was written as kind of "do once and forget" project but could be easily reused: